Bedrock-OSS/bedrock-wiki/docs/meta/deferred-qna.md

     (I just imagine a lethal company style flashlight through fog in minecraft and get excited lol)
 -   **A**: No, we do not have plans to include spot lights or attachable lights to entities at this point in time.
 Thank you for your suggestion!

-## How Customizable Will Deferred Be On Release?
+## How Customizable Will Deferred Be on Release?

 -   **Q**: Seeing that there are **a lot** of configs for deferred inside the game’s files, will we be able to edit those fully through resource packs in the future?
     Something else I was wondering is if we will get more customizations in the future (for example: More lighting Config, Renderer Config, etc).